soboleva-daria/getdrunk-telegram-bot/README.md

 **Description**

-getdrunk bot supports the next scenarios of communication [TODO]:
+getdrunk bot supports the next scenarios of communication:
 -  ask and receive the recipe of the cocktail in return to ingredients provided
 -  ask and receive all the recipes of the cocktails that are similar to the given one
 -  ask and receive current intoxication level (in stages: Sobriety, Euphoria, Excitement, Confusion, ..., Coma, Death)
 -  ask and receive the image of the cocktail
--  ask and receive any useful information about the cocktail (author, date it was invented, degree)
+-  ask and receive any useful information about the cocktail
 -  ask and receive the recipe of the day
+-  ask and recieve the menu information
 -  ask to start the session
 -  ask to end the session